 By this time we were all walked out, so we drove the hour or so to Golden.
 After another feed of burgers at a river side restaurant with patio (the sun had come out by then), we decided to continue onto Yoho National Park to see a few sights so we wouldn’t have to stop in the morning.
 This added about 1.5 hours of driving onto the day, but since it was a short driving day, it wasn’t too bad.

-The first stop was Takawakaa Falls, which is an 800 ft waterfall that you get to by driving up a pretty windy road and then walking for about a 15 minutes.
-Since the snow was still melting in some parts, so the waterfall had lots of water coming down!
+The first stop was Takawakaa Falls, which is an 800 ft waterfall.
+To reach it, you need to drive up a pretty windy road and then walk for about a 15 minutes.
+Since the snow was still melting in some parts, the waterfall had lots of water coming down!
 We got pretty close, but the mist coming off the falls was quite cold, so we stopped short of being too close to it.

 Driving westwards, we turned onto the road leading to Emerald Lake, with a very short stop off at the Natural Bridge.
 I was expecting it to look more ‘bridge-like’ so I was not all that impressed.

 Emerald Lake was another 10km or so down the road, which is the home of the Emerald Lake Lodge.
 There was a restaurant with very nice lake views but we decided against it.
 The lake was stunning and the first emerald-green lake we’d come across.
 After a few pictures on the bridge, we headed back off to Golden.